 B. The half of the insurance premium will be paid by the Employer and the other half by the employee.
 (For reference, the current insurance premium rate is about 2.8% of a monthly income)

 You should also know that not everyone is eligible to claim their pension when they leave.
 Your home country must have an existing agreement with Korea that allows you to do so.
-But at the same time everyone is required by law to pay into the pension system, so if you are one of the unfortunate souls who can't claim it when you leave I'm sorry, but you're probably just going to lose out on that money.
+But at the same time, everyone is required by law to pay into the pension system, so if you are one of the unfortunate souls who can't claim it when you leave, that sucks and we're sorry!

 Yeah, we never saw that money again.

 If the employee tests Positive, The Employer may terminate this contract.
-And employee has to reimburse all of the cost of the plane ticket to the employer for coming.
-Also, employee has to reimburse all of the cost of hiring employee.
-(Commission for agency, and so on), employee should leave Korea by employee.
+And the employee has to reimburse all of the cost of the plane ticket to the employer for coming.
+Also, the employee has to reimburse all of the cost of hiring the employee.
+(Commission for the agency, and so on), the employee should leave Korea by the employee."

 Ron showed up to Korea looking like this: